 From the moment we connect with a prospective client, we ask about their challenges, opportunities and business model.
 And we talk about the partnership model right up front to help determine if the fit and alignment are good.
 This is often the inflection point to see if the prospective client is looking for a partner to work closely with or a vendor to manage tasks as assigned.
 If the fit is there and we agree to work together, my team and I take time to really get to know the client through branding questionnaires, a “deep dive” kick-off session and a discussion about where we want to take the organization over the next few years.
 This helps us fully capture what the needs are, understand the personalities involved, ensure that expectations are realistic and get a feel for the organizational culture.

-To truly get to know someone’s business – to develop a strategy and help them move forward – it requires a partnership.
 Instead of creating a hierarchical relationship, we operate much more effectively when there is a unilateral relationship in which each person feels tied to the outcomes of a project and can freely offer feedback.
 Looking back, it’s easy to identify when this didn’t exist.
 As a result, looking for that initial fit is now the utmost priority.

 Here are three ways a partner relationship is different from a vendor relationship: